What is a Pediatric Inguinal Hernia (Groin)?

 Inguinal hernias in children occur when the pathway from the abdomen to the scrotum or labia does not close.
 In boys, the testicles develop in the abdomen and then travel through this pathway into the scrotum.
 In girls, the round ligament of the uterus follows the same path.

 When the pathway fails to close, there is a persistent communication between the abdomen and scrotum or labia.
-Abdominal contents (most commonly intestine or an ovary) can then slide in and out of this pathway and this is called a hernia.
+Abdominal contents (most commonly the intestine or an ovary) can then slide in and out of this pathway.
+This condition is called a hernia.
 When fluid is contained in the hernia sac within the scrotum, it is called a hydrocele.

 - Cystic fibrosis

 - Developmental dysplasia of the hip (DDH, instability of the hip joint)